kmsaumcis/mcis6273_f23_datamining/homework/hw0/hw0.md

 **&#167; Task:**  **PLEASE ANSWER THE FOLLOWING QUESTIONS AFTER LISTENING TO THE PODCAST**:

   1. List 3 things that you learned from this podcast?
   2. What is your reaction to the podcast?
-Pick at least one point Adam brought up in the interview that you agree with and list your reason why.
+Pick at least one point brought up in the interview that you agree with and list your reason why.
-  3. After listening to the podcast, do you think you are more interested or less interested in learning from Jupyter notebooks on Github?
+  3. After listening to the podcast, do you think you are more informed about the importance of Python to Data Science?
+How?
+(Be brief -- one sentence will suffice.)
+  4. List one _surprising_ fact you learned from listening to this podcast.